-A lower payroll tax rate of 3.65 per cent is available for wages paid by eligible regional employers.
-This reduced rate applies to wages paid from 1 July 2017.
+A lower payroll tax rate of 3.65 per cent is available for wages paid by eligible regional employers for wages paid from 1 July 2017.
+This rate is reduced to 2.425 per cent for wages paid from 1 July 2018.

 You are a regional employer if you:

 - Pay at least 85 per cent of your Victorian taxable wages to regional employees

 Regional Victoria means the six alpine resorts (Mt Baw Baw, Mt Buller, Mt Hotham, Mt Stirling, Falls Creek and Lake Mountain) and these regional councils:

 |Alpine Shire Council||Greater Geelong City Council||Murrindindi Shire Council|

 |Ararat Rural City Council||Greater Shepparton City Council||Northern Grampians Shire Council|

 |Ballarat City Council||Hepburn Shire Council||Pyrenees Shire Council|